Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

 \subsubsection{Variable distributions}

 The atomic units of this model are distributions chosen on the basis of the variable type and domain.
 Table \ref{table_dists} shows the selection criteria that we used to choose these variable distributions.
 The Type can be either Continuous, Ordinal, or Categorical.
 Ordinal and Categorical variables are discrete valued, where Ordinal variables have an ordering, and Categorical variables do not.
 The Domain is the set of permissible values for each variable.
 Some continuous variables cover both positive and negative numbers (Real), whereas others are Nonnegative.
+Gaussian distributions are used for real-valued variables, but are not well suited to strictly nonnegative values since the support of the Gaussian is the entire real line.
 For nonnegative valued variables, we use a Zero-Inflated Gamma distribution, which is a Gamma distribution amended with a probability for a value of 0.
 This distribution takes the form:

 where $\theta>0 $ and $k>0$ are the Gamma distribution parameters, and $\Gamma$ is the Gamma function.
 For Ordinal variables, we choose to use a quantized Gaussian distribution.
 This gives additional flexibility over the more natural Poisson dsitribution, since we can model scale and location, whereas with the Poisson distribution, the scale increases with the location.
 The quantized Gaussian distribution is a Categorical distribution over discrete points $x_v \in \mathcal{D}$ with the shape constrained by the Gaussian function: